 SINGLE TOOTH MISSING

-This procedure normally includes four visits to the dentist.
+This procedure normally includes several visits to the dentist.
 You should expect to be able to work the day after having the implant placed.

 COURSE OF TREATMENT